Hellfire0x01/cert-cheatsheets/eJPT CheatSheet.md

 Mount Shares using smbclient,
 `smbclient //<machine IP>/share -N`

-Exploiting Null Sessions using Enum4linux:

-To check if the remote host is vulnerable to null session `enum4linux -n 192.168.99.162`
+Exploiting Null Sessions using Enum4linux: To check if the remote host is vulnerable to null session, `enum4linux -n 192.168.99.162`

 To gather info,
 `enum4linux -a <machine IP>`